blythed/blythed.github.io/_posts/2022-10-19-Logging-Parameters-of-Deep-Learning-Models-with-AIJSONable.md

 In this post, we review a method for tracking parameters.
 It's based on a package, `aijson` I wrote myself in Python.
 The package is less than 350 lines of Python code, and demonstrates how to separate saving model output, from tracking parameters.
 Interested parties are open to either collaborate on the project, or write their own code based on this simple concept.

+We install the package using `pip install ai-jsonable`.

 The basic idea here is to track the inputs to function signatures and class `__init__` methods, and to log all jsonable items.
 If an item is not jsonable, we chase down its initialization functions or methods, and do the same there and so forth.

 ## NLP example continued